-Brown the Chicken: Heat the oil in a wide skillet over medium-high.
-Place the chicken breasts in the hot pan and brown well on each side (it doesn’t have to be cooked through yet, just nicely browned).
-Remove from the pan and cover on a plate.
+Brown chicken: Heat oil in a wide skillet over medium-high.
+Add chicken breasts and sear/brown well on each side (it doesn’t have to be cooked through yet, just nicely browned).
+Remove from skillet and cover on a plate.

-Sauté the Aromatics: Bring the pan back up to medium-high heat (do not drain or wipe the pan!
-That’s delicious flavor in there!) and add the bacon.
-Cook for a minute, then stir in the onion and garlic.
+Sauté aromatics: Bring pan back up to medium-high heat (do not drain or wipe!
+That’s delicious flavor in there!) and add bacon.
+Cook for a minute, then stir in onion and garlic.
 Sauté until softened, about 1 minute.

-Deglaze the Pan: Pour the chicken broth into the pan and bring to a boil, scratching the browned bits off the bottom.
+Deglaze pan: Pour chicken broth (OR white wine) into skillet and bring to a boil, scratching any browned bits off the bottom.
 Stir in both mustards and season with salt and pepper.

-Finish the Sauce: Bring the sauce to a boil, then cook until reduced by 1/2.
-Remove the rosemary and stir in the honey.
-Serve over the chicken.
+Finish sauce: Bring sauce to a boil, then cook until reduced by ½.
+Remove rosemary and stir in honey.
+Serve over chicken.